BCStudentSoftwareDevTeam/cas/README.md

 ## Creating Development Environment ##

-1. **Fork** the reposistory from BitBucket and rename to your project.
+1. **Fork** the repository from BitBucket and rename it to your project.

 2. If working on a **local machine**, then clone the repo from your terminal